 Managing and maintaining systems that run Windows client Operating Systems

-Windows 7, Windows 8 and Windows 8.1 are the client operating systems in production while writing this blog.
-However, the future is Windows 10 as we all know.
+Windows 7, Windows 8, and Windows 8.1 are the client operating systems in production.
+However, the future is Windows 10, as we all know.
 So it’s very important to understand Windows 10 operating system in depth.
 To know more about Windows 10 and Windows 10 Phone, you can go through my posts here.

-Identify and/or resolve performance issues :- Analysing system and application logs; analysing started services; setting power management; checking hard drive space; optimising virtual memory.
+Identify and/or resolve performance issues:- Analysing system and application logs; analyzing started services; setting power management; checking hard drive space; optimizing virtual memory.

 Supporting phone / smart mobile and users

-When I was desktop support engineer, black berry was the only mobile device to support in an enterprise environment.
-Now the world is changed, we can have any type of smart phone will come for your support like Android, IOS, Windows etc… Need to keep you updated on all the new platforms.
+When I was a desktop support engineer, blackberry was the only mobile device to support in an enterprise environment.
+Now the world is changed; we can have any smartphone that will come for your support like Android, IOS, Windows, etc… I need to keep you updated on all the new platforms.
 Also, VPN connections and settings are always changing in this modern world.